 Our principal sources of liquidity are cash and cash equivalents, available borrowings under our ABL Facility and any prospective net cash flow from operations.
-As of December 31, 2017, our availability under our ABL Facility was \$68.9 million, which is derived by reducing the amount that may be advanced against eligible receivables plus eligible borrowing base cash by certain reserves imposed by the ABL Agent and our \$352.6 million of outstanding letters of credit.
-Our Managed Accessibility was \$26.7 million, which is the measure of availability management uses based on the ABL requirement to maintain availability in an amount at least equal to or above 10% of the collateral line cap if the fixed charge coverage ratio falls below 1.10.
+As of December 31, 2018, our maximum availability under our ABL Facility was \$39.2 million, which is derived by reducing the amount that may be advanced against eligible receivables plus eligible borrowing base cash by certain reserves imposed by the ABL Agent and our \$341.3 million of outstanding letters of credit.
+Our Managed Accessibility was \$1.2 million, which is the measure of availability management represents is the maximum amount we would access on the ABL Facility and is adjusted for eligible receivables plus eligible borrowing base cash measured as of December 31, 2018.
+If eligible receivables fall below the threshold management uses to measure availability, which is 10% of the borrowing line, the Credit Agreement governing the ABL Facility permits adjustments from eligible borrowing base based on the ABL requirement to maintain availability equal to or above 10% of the borrowing line.
+For the December 31, 2018 measured borrowing base certificate, which was filed in January 2019, we had less than 10% of the borrowing line in eligible receivables and moved \$25.0 million of cash into restricted cash, as permitted under the ABL Facility, which effectively put our cash and cash equivalents and Managed Accessibility to \$203.8 million as of December 31, 2018.

+As of December 31, 2017, our availability under our ABL Facility was \$68.9 million.
+Of the \$68.9 million in availability, Managed Accessibility was \$26.7 million.
 Our cash and cash equivalents and Managed Accessibility was \$118.3 million as of December 31, 2017.

-As of December 31, 2016, our availability under our ABL Facility was \$89.0 million.
-Of the \$89.0 million in availability, Managed Accessibility was \$44.4 million.
-Our cash and cash equivalents and Managed Accessibility was \$181.1 million as of December 31, 2016.